conduktor/testing-docs-archive/docs/features/building-tests/test-checks/accessing-kafka-message-data/index.md

 | Topic     | String       | .record.topic                       | context.record.topic      |

 :::info
-See an [example](./#example-check-the-value-of-an-attribute-inside-a-json-message-value) of how to check the partition of a record produced to Kafka
+See an [example](/features/building-tests/test-checks/accessing-kafka-message-data/check-the-partition-of-a-message-produced-to-kafka) of how to check the partition of a record produced to Kafka
 :::

 ## Consumer

-Make checks on the key & value for any consumed record(s) and associated metadata.&#x20;
+Make checks on the key & value for any consumed record(s) and associated metadata.

 | Attribute       | Type         | How to access: Field selection (JQ) | How to access: JavaScript    |
 | --------------- | ------------ | ----------------------------------- | ---------------------------- |